beeminder/beemios/Readme.md

 # Warning!

 #### This is no longer the code for the App Store version of the Beeminder app.
-It's been rewritten in Swift and still has some things in it (integration keys) that we need to remove before open sourcing it.
-We'll publish it soon and link to it here when we do.
+It's been [rewritten in Swift](https://github.com/beeminder/BeeSwift)

 Beeminder iOS App ("beemiOS" is pronounced "be my OS")